Meng0625/immcantation/docs/intro.rst

     > R
     > install.packages(c("alakazam", "shazam", "tigger"))

-Immcantation AIRR-seq Analysis Tutorial
+Immcantation Tutorial
 -------------------------------------------------------------------------------------------

 For a detailed use example for each Immcantation tool see the `slides and example data <https://goo.gl/FpW3Sc>`__ from our introductory webinar series.

-Overview of AIRR-seq Analysis
+Overview of B Cell Repertoire Analysis
 -------------------------------------------------------------------------------------------

     **Yaari and Kleinstein.**